BrynkaIT/BrynkaMSApp/README.md

-# SCT - System Configuration Tool
+# SCT - Brynka Manager App

 > This App is designed to manage BrynkaApp